IBM/cloud-functions-workshops/101-workshop-nodejs/ex3-connecting-actions-to-event-sources/feeds.md

       ok: created trigger everyMinute
       ```

-3. Connect this trigger to the `hello` action with a new rule.
+3. Connect this trigger to the `hello` action with a new rule:

       ```bash
       ibmcloud fn rule create everyMinuteRule everyMinute hello